mankenavenkatesh/ProgrammingParadigms/README.md

 # ProgrammingParadigms
-This repo is about becoming language agnoistic. -Should understand different programming paradigms and implement them
+This repo is about becoming language agnoistic. -Should understand different programming paradigms and think programming languages in terms of paradigms

 What are Programming Paradigms?
 The Functional Paradigm